kbravh/portfolio-redux/src/pages/blog/api-lambda-error-handling/error-handling-api-gateway-lambda-node.md

 ## Async Lambda Function Errors

-Async functions allow for errors and results to be returned using `throw` and `return`, respectively.
+Async functions allow for errors and results to be returned using `js~throw` and `js~return`, respectively.
 The following sample function demonstrates this functionality.

 ```js
 exports.handler = async event => {